microsoft/opengcs/docs/customosbuildinstructions.md

 - Apply additional [4.11 patches](../kernelconfig/4.11/patches_readme.md) to your 4.11 kernel source tree

-- Use the recommended [Kconfig](../kernelconfig/4.11/kconfig_for_4_11/) to include all LCOW necessary kernel componments
+- Use the recommended [Kconfig](../kernelconfig/4.11/kconfig_for_4_11/) to include all LCOW necessary kernel components

 - Build your kernel